-Currently, anthropogenic sources are responsible for $\sim 40\%$ of total emissions or about 16 TgN/year (WMO, 2014b).
+Currently, anthropogenic sources are responsible for \sim 40% of total emissions (WMO, 2015).
 Most of the anthropogenic N2O enters the atmosphere from the transformation of fertilizer nitrogen into N2O and its subsequent emission from agricultural soils.

-However, more research are needed to understand the role of N2O in the global nitrogen cycle.
+However, more research is needed to understand the role of N_2O in the global nitrogen cycle.